 But the less obvious thing is that this works in both directions, so the reverse is true as well:

 Not only do your views and feelings shape the words you use, but the words you use also shape your views and feelings

 So changing either one also changes the other as well – it’s a two way street!

-This means that you can shift your feelings, views and beliefs about something simply by using different words to describe it.
+This means that you can shift your feelings, views and beliefs about quitting porn (or anything else) simply by using different words to describe it.

 This is something I learned from Tony Robbins, and although it might seem weird, it definitely works and the impact can be huge.